Separation of Learning and Control for Cyber-Physical Systems: Concluding Remarks and Discussion

 \section{Concluding Remarks and Discussion}

-In this article, we presented a theoretical framework at the intersection of control theory and learning for deriving optimal control strategies for CPS with a nonclassical information structure where the state of the system is not fully observed.
-The key contributions of this article are the institution of an information state that does not depend on the control strategy, which allows us to derive optimal strategies offline with respect to this information state that we can learn online.

-In many applications, we typically assume an ideal model of the CPS which is used to derive optimal control strategies.
+In most CPS applications there is a large volume of data of a dynamic nature which is added to the system gradually in real time and not altogether in advance.
+As the volume of data increases, the domain of the control strategies also increases, and thus it becomes challenging to search for an optimal strategy.
+Even if an optimal strategy is found, implementing such strategies with increasing domains is burdensome.
+In such CPS applications, we typically assume an ideal model of the system which is used to derive the optimal control strategy.
 Such model-based control approaches cannot effectively facilitate optimal solutions with performance guarantees due to the discrepancy between the model and the actual CPS.
-On the other hand, in most CPS, there is typically a large volume of data with a dynamic nature which is added to the system gradually in real time and not altogether in advance.
-Thus, traditional supervised learning approaches cannot always facilitate robust solutions using data derived offline.
-By contrast, applying reinforcement learning approaches directly to the actual system might impose significant implications on safety and robust operation of the CPS.
-This article provided a theoretical framework that can aim at circumventing these challenges in CPS.
+On the other hand, traditional supervised learning approaches cannot always facilitate robust solutions using data derived offline.
+By contrast, applying reinforcement learning approaches directly to the actual CPS might impose significant implications on safety and robust operation of the system.

-Our proposed framework establishes a new approach in optimally controlling CPS by merging traditional learning and control methods.
-It is appropriate for complex CPS consisting of several subsystems with informationally decentralized structure, where there is typically a large volume of data added to the system gradually as, for example, in emerging mobility systems, e.g., CAVs, shared mobility.
-In these systems data and shared information through vehicle-to-vehicle and vehicle-to-infrastructure communication are associated with significant technical challenges which give rise to a new level of complexity in modeling and control \cite{Ferrara2018}.

-Ongoing research includes applying this framework in problems related to emerging mobility systems \cite{zhao2019enhanced} and social networks \cite{Dave2020SocialMedia}.
-A potential direction for future research should consider relaxing Assumption \ref{ass:learn} and investigating appropriate online learning algorithms for the information state in conjunction with $\epsilon$-convergence criteria, i.e., identifying the learning error which might be acceptable for Theorem \ref{theo:CPSmodel} to hold.